The Quest (2022 TV series)

 The Quest is an American fantasy-based reality television series that streams on the network Disney+, that premiered on May 11, 2022.
 A reboot of the 2014 fantasy-based reality competition series of the same name, The Quest features a group of players brought to a castle in the fictional world of Everealm on a fantasy quest to save the realm from an evil force, and reveal the One True Hero among them who will defeat the evil.
-Compared to the 2014 version, this version has a similar type of narrative/reality game structure, but focuses more heavily on the scripted narrative, differing from the previous iteration.
-Unlike the 2014 series, in which the contestants were all adults, the players in this series are all teenagers.
+The show features a similar narrative/reality game structure to the 2014 series, but focuses more heavily on the scripted narrative, with all players now teenagers.

 Disney announced in January 2020 that a new version of The Quest would be produced for its Disney+ streaming service, with van Munster and Doganieri returning as executive producers. van Munster had pitched the revival to Disney after they had announced plans for the streaming service.
 On April 2, 2022, a trailer was released, announcing a May 11, 2022 premiere date.
+The series was removed from Disney+ on May 26, 2023.